 I could get back to the flock’s house and try to get the stone but now it will be more dangerous, too many enemies aware of me, and that place also reshapes itself, I’m starting to think it could be some kind of dimensional safe/prison, so the stone might not be in the same place I saw it last time.
 I had my last chance to ask Leann and it was trough the only reliable method; meditation.

-I was more than ready to start my meditation now transformed into a chat method… it was actually harder than what I thought, my mind is not focused, I’m worried as hell, also distracted by all these weird experiences.
+I was more than ready to start my meditation now transformed into a chat method . . . it was actually harder than what I thought, my mind is not focused, I’m worried as hell, also distracted by all these weird experiences.
 I don’t even know if this was going to work and so far, what I have read about the stone sounds more like a myth, I had to stop and decided to try later.

 I spent the whole evening just researching about the stone, reading and reading until I fell asleep on the table, but something woke me up, on my shoulder I felt a hand, but I was afraid to look back, I kept my eyes shut till whatever that was just disappeared.
-I don’t know who is who anymore, especially since everyone seems to reshape to whoever the fuck, they want to look like.
+I don’t know who is who anymore, especially since everyone seems to shapeshift to whoever the fuck, they want to look like.

 I kept reading but finally stopped after finally find what I was looking for, the stone seems to work through rectification of sins or mistakes done in the past.